syspro86/MMM-ImageSlideshow/README.md

 ]
 ````

 A different image folder may be used by changing the path entry under the entry imagePaths, held in the config.js file shown above.
-If required change the array parameter on the line containing the imagePaths entry. e.g. imagePaths: ['modules/MMM-ImageSlideshow/myimages01', 'modules/MMM-ImageSlideshow/myimages02']
+If required change the array parameter on the line containing the imagePaths entry. e.g. imagePaths: ['modules/MMM-ImageSlideshow/myimages01', 'modules/MMM-ImageSlideshow/myimages02'].
+Hint: take care to use the correct punctuation and number of tabs in the config.js file.

 Note - Raspberry Pi focussed: